Locations:

 Bone Marrow Failure

-Bone marrow failure (BMF) is when your bone marrow doesn’t make enough platelets, red blood cells or white blood cells.
-BMF can be acquired or inherited.
+Bone marrow failure is when your bone marrow doesn’t make enough platelets, red blood cells or white blood cells.
+It’s acquired or inherited.
 The main symptoms include bleeding, bruising and fatigue.
 Treatments include blood transfusions and stem cell transplant.
-BMF increases risk of other conditions and needs lifelong treatment.
+Bone marrow failure increases the risk of other conditions and requires lifelong treatment.

 Overview